nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a task from a selected internship application : `deltask`

-Deletes the task at the specified index in the task list of a selected internship application.
+Deletes the task at the specified index in the task list of the currently selected internship application.

 Format: `deltask TASK_INDEX`